webtranslateit/webtranslateit/README.md

             addlocale                    Add a new locale to the project server                       Start a synchronisation server
             stats                        Fetch and display project statistics
-            autoconf                     Configure your project to sync
+            init                         Configure your project to sync

     Synchronization options:
         -l, --locale                     ISO code of a locale to pull or push